Heterogeneity Analysis with Heterogeneous Treatments: Concluding Remarks

 \section{Concluding Remarks}

-This paper provides a comprehensive package how to interpret and analyze group heterogeneity when treatments are heterogeneous.
-From a practical point of view, our results serve as a cautionary tale regarding the policy relevance of conventional heterogeneity estimands when treatments are heterogeneous.
+This paper provides a comprehensive package how to interpret group heterogeneity when treatments are heterogeneous in general as well as how distinct drivers of heterogeneity can be estimated and tested for if effective treatment and confounders are observed in particular.

+From a practical point of view, our results also serve as a cautionary tale regarding the policy relevance of conventional heterogeneity analysis when treatments are heterogeneous.
 In addition, collecting data on treatment versions as well as documentation and discussion of assignment mechanisms is likely to improve on policy relevance of the analysis.

 From a methodological perspective, the presented estimation approach is limited to setups where $J = o(n^{1/2})$.
 In setups with even more high-dimensional treatments, the method could be supplemented with additional, data-driven steps that first extract relevant treatment heterogeneity or versions, e.g.~based on maximizing within-aggregate heterogeneity.
-Interesting extensions could also lie in the adaption of the methodology to other target parameters such as quantile treatment effects and/or alternative research designs such as instrumental variables or differences-in-differences.
+Interesting extensions could also lie in the adaption of the methodology to other target parameters such as quantile treatment effects and/or alternative research designs.

 {\setstretch{1.12} [3]{\APACrefYear{#1}} }

 \begin{appendices} \counterwithin{figure}{section} \counterwithin{table}{section}

 \textbf{Supplemental Appendix}